 Promising developments can be observed in Spain, which experts say has been crucial for the legal developments in the gig economy across Europe.
 Antonio Aloisi, an assistant professor of European and Comparative Labour Law at IE University in Madrid, points to the decision by the European Court of Justice in 2017, which he says began with a claim in Spain’s commercial court.
 According to Aliosi, the recent Italian court case was “heavily influenced” by the Spanish ruling in September 2020.

-The labour law expert believes the country is also leading the way for political reform of the gig economy.
+The labor law expert believes the country is also leading the way for political reform of the gig economy.
 “In Spain, the inspectorate has been very active,” he said.
 “Policymakers are considering adopting a new law where riders will be considered to be workers by default and it will be up to platforms to prove otherwise.
 We could witness a radical shift not only in awareness but achievements—in courts as well as in the political sphere.”

 In France, there were signs of serious political will for reform in 2020 when former prime minister Édouard Philippe announced plans to introduce better social protection and a specific status for delivery people.
 However, this has yet to become a reality, and dozens of protests held by delivery drivers have since taken place.